Patricia-Pgz/electron-x-pulse/docs/QuickStart.md

 **Prerequisites:** C++20 Compiler (MSVC) & Windows11 SDK installed.
 (e.g. Windows 11 SDK (10.0.26100.0) MSVC v143 - VS 2022 C++-x64/x86-Buildtools)

 1. You can clone the code with this command:
+   <span style="font-size: 90%; color: gray;">Note: This clones the project with all needed external submodules.
+   See the External Libraries section for details.</span>
    ```bash
    git clone --recursive --depth 1 https://gitlab2.informatik.uni-wuerzburg.de/GE/Teaching/gl3/projects/2024/29-gl3-pongratz.git
    ```
 2. Once cloned, you can open the root folder in CLion.
 And load the `CMAKEList.txt` file from the "code" folder.

 3. In CLion go to Settings->Build,Execution,Deployment->Toolchains add the Microsoft Visual Studio Compiler (2019 or 2022) and hit Apply

-4. You should now have a running configuration -> compile the code and play ElectronXPulse with integrated Level Editor!
+4. You should now have a running configuration -> compile the code and play ElectronXPulse with integrated level editor!

 ### Example Usage of Electrine in your game: